mlubinsky/mlubinsky.github.com/hive/README.md

 ```
 SELECT TRANSFORM(pv_users.userid, pv_users.date) USING 'map_script' AS dt, uid CLUSTER BY dt FROM pv_users;
 ```

+## Keywords MAP and REDUCE
+MAP and REDUCE are "syntactic sugar" for the more general select transform:

 ```
 FROM (
      FROM pv_users